ballerina-platform/ballerina-library/CONTRIBUTING.md

 ## Build the source code

-Check the module repository you are working on for the build instructions.
+Refer to the `README` of the relevant module repository for prerequisites and the build instructions.

 ## Set up the development environment